uniVocity/SeedScramble/README.md

 > Brought to you by the **SHOP** stake pool

+## WARNINGS

+This is not for everyone.
+Use it if you have trouble trusting your own shadow and you know what you are doing.

+ **DO NOT use this in your regular computer**.
+Choose one of the following security measures to prevent having your secrets stolen by any malware/spyware you might have running on your system:

+ 1. Boot a Linux live CD, download this app, disconnect from the internet, then run it.

+ 2. Run this without in an air-gapped machine that will never connect to the internet

+ 3. If you intend to connect your computer to the internet after running this software format your hard drive and reinstall the operating system from scratch.

+The key takeway here is to NEVER use this app while connected to the internet and ensure your system never connects to the internet after you used this app.

 ## Purpose

 I created this tool for myself to give me peace of mind writing down seed